spinthil/pycolormap-2d/README.md

 # Colormap 2D Python Package

 This package allows to map 2D coordinates to different 2D color maps.
+It can be installed from [PyPi](https://pypi.org/project/pycolormap-2d/).

 The following color maps are available: